What is vestibular hyposensitivityIN BRIEF

 - Practicing certain movements

-The brain may need to create sensations since it is not receiving enough.
-Vestibular sensory seeking can include spinning around, jumping on a trampoline, deliberately dizzying oneself or engaging in activities that stimulate the vestibular system, such as swings or merry-go-rounds.
+The brain may try to create sensations when it is not receiving enough input.
+Vestibular sensory seeking can include spinning around, jumping on a trampoline, deliberately dizzying oneself, or engaging in activities that stimulate the vestibular system, such as swings or merry-go-rounds.

 Important

-In case of distress, or if the solutions put in place don't work, it's imperative to consult someone who specializes in sensory hypo-sensitivities.
+In case of distress, or if the solutions put in place do not work, it is imperative to consult a specialist in sensory hyposensitivities.